 Barefoot Investor Buckets

-In this section I’m going to break down the bank accounts and simplify it for you, so you don’t end up like my friend – who gave up.
+In this section, I’m going to break down the bank accounts and simplify them, so you don’t end up like my friend – who gave up.

-In summary, one bucket is for spending money on life, one is for savings for a rainy day/emergency, and another is for long term investments.
+In summary, one bucket is for spending money on life, one is for savings for a rainy day/emergency, and the other is for long-term investments.

-This is the one that causes all the confusion, and for my friend just before, the straw that broke the camel’s back.
+This is the one that causes all the confusion, and for my friend, it is the straw that broke the camel’s back.

-Under the blow category, the next step is to set up four bank accounts through ING.
+In summary, under the blow category, the next step is to set up four bank accounts.
+You can do this through ING.